wcrd/rdf-model-editor-poc/PLAN.md

 * [x] Single src row + ctrl creates new point entity
   * [ ] Need to reset highlight/insert line when ctrl is pressed or released
 - [ ] Prevent drag-and-drop operations in edit mode
+  - Need to check API docs on how to re-apply default col defs.

 ### Filtering